-Whether in movies or textbooks, you’ve probably seen examples of ancient Egyptian hieroglyphs.
-This system of writing, which is over 5,000 years old, used pictures instead of letters like our modern alphabet.
+What are hieroglyphs?
+They’re part of the ancient Egyptian writing system.
+You may have seen examples of hieroglyphs in movies or TV shows before.
+This system of writing is over 5,000 years old.
+It used pictures instead of letters like our modern alphabet.

 In ancient Egypt, the people who wrote with hieroglyphs were called scribes.
-Because hieroglyphs took so long to write (try writing your next homework assignment using pictures!), the scribes eventually developed an easier form of writing called Demotic script.
+Hieroglyphs took a long time to write.
+Imagine writing your next homework assignment using pictures!
+That’s why the scribes later came up with an easier form of writing called Demotic script.

 Over time, new scribes only used Demotic script.
-It was not long before no one could remember how to write or even read the old hieroglyphs!
+It was not long before no one knew how to write or even read the old hieroglyphs!

-When archeologists eventually discovered hieroglyphs on ancient Egyptian pyramids and tombs, they could not read the unique form of writing.
-They knew they had meaning, but no one knew how to interpret them!
+When archeologists found hieroglyphs on ancient Egyptian pyramids and tombs, they could not read them.
+They knew the writing meant something.
+Still, no one knew how to interpret them!

-The stone — called the Rosetta Stone after the name of the area in which it was found — was discovered by Napoleon’s troops in 1799 when they were invading Egypt.
-The stone had the same short story written on it in three types of writing: Greek, Demotic script and hieroglyphs.
+That stone is called the Rosetta Stone.
+It was named after the name of the area in which it was found.
+The stone had the same short story written on it in three types of writing.
+They were Greek, Demotic script, and hieroglyphs.

-Since scholars could read Greek and Demotic script, they were able to study the hieroglyphs to figure out how they worked.
-Jean-François Champollion was able to complete the translation by the 1820s.
-Today, the Rosetta Stone is displayed in the British Museum in London.
+Since scholars could read Greek and Demotic script, they could study the hieroglyphs to figure out how they worked.
+Jean-François Champollion completed the translation by the 1820s.
+Today, people can visit the Rosetta Stone in the British Museum in London.

-Hieroglyphs are made up of three different kinds of glyphs (symbols).
-Phonetic glyphs act like alphabet letters.
-Logographic glyphs represent individual units of meaning, such as prefixes, suffixes or short words.
-Determinative glyphs help narrow down the specific meaning of phonetic and logographic glyphs.
+Experts learned that hieroglyphs were very complex.
+Even though it was made of pictures, the writing was more phonetic than symbolic.
+It was made up of three types of glyphs (symbols).
+Phonetic glyphs are like alphabet letters.
+Logographic glyphs represent prefixes, suffixes or short words.
+Determinative glyphs narrow down the meaning of phonetic and logographic glyphs.